 Policies and guidelines for research data management

-On 30 November 2017, the rectorate approved policies and guidelines for research data management.
-UiO’s policy follows the "open as standard" principle in respect of access to research data.
-Research data mean records/notes/reports in the form of figures, text, images, sound, video that is generated or occurs underway in research projects.
-UiO will help to make the research data openly available, but will make exceptions for data that cannot and should not be made available.
+On May 14.
+2020, the rectorate approved updated policies and guidelines for research data management.
+The University of Oslo’s policy follows the "open as standard" principle in terms of access to research data.
+UiO will contribute to making research data openly available, but exceptions can be made for data that cannot and should not be made available.

 "To make as much as possible available to as many people as possible" (Rector Svein Stølen 22 August 2017)

-The University of Oslo wants to manage research data according to international standards, such as the FAIR principles, and thereby support the development of a global research community in which research data is widely shared.
-This should help to:
+The University of Oslo aims to manage research data according to international standards, such as the FAIR principles, CARE principles and thereby support the development of a global research community in which research data is widely shared.
+This should contribute to:

-- improved quality of research through a better opportunity to build on previous works and to compile research data in new ways
+- improved quality of research by building on previous works and compiling research data in new ways

 - transparency in the research process and better opportunity for verifiability of scientific results